-All parishes/schools operating a bingo or charitable gaming event must comply with Kentucky Revised Statute Chapter 238 (KRS 238) and 829 KAR Chapter 1.
-Training is available through the Kentucky Department of Charitable Gaming, www.dcg.ky.gov.
-The pastor, pastoral administrator, officers on the license, and the bookkeeper should attend training and be knowledgeable on the regulations and statutes governing charitable gaming.
+All parishes/schools operating a bingo or charitable gaming event must comply with Kentucky Revised Statute Chapter 238 (KRS 238) and 820 KAR Chapter 1.
+Training is available through the Kentucky Department of Charitable Gaming, http://dcg.ky.gov/Pages/default.aspx.
+The pastor, pastoral administrator, school administrator, officers on the license, and the bookkeeper should attend training and be knowledgeable on the regulations and statutes governing charitable gaming.
 The pastor, pastoral administrator, or school administrator must approve all gaming activity, including organizations' activity to ensure the activity is within the requirements and regulations of the parish/school's license and mission of the parish/school.